-Ainsley Earhardt is the co-host of FOX News Channel's (FNC) FOX & Friends (weekdays 6-9AM/ET) alongside Steve Doocy & Brian Kilmeade.
-She joined the network in 2007 and is based in New York.Read More
+Ainsley Earhardt is the co-host of FOX News Channel's (FNC) FOX & Friends (weekdays 6-9AM/ET) alongside Steve Doocy, Brian Kilmeade and Lawrence Jones.
+She joined the network in 2007.Read More

-Before joining FNC, she served as an anchor for KENS-TV (CBS 5) in San Antonio, Texas and WLTX-TV (CBS 19) in Columbia, SC, where she was named "Best Personality of the Year" in Columbia Metropolitan Magazine.
+Before joining FNC, she served as an anchor for KENS-TV (CBS) in San Antonio, Texas and WLTX-TV (CBS) in Columbia, SC, where she was named "Best Personality of the Year" in Columbia Metropolitan Magazine.

 Earhardt graduated from the University of South Carolina with a B.A. in journalism.